Question 1: Who is required to have a Small Water System Operator certification?

 Question 21: Where do I send my forms?

 - You can also contact the DWS Operator Certification Unit (971-673-0413) to verify certification of an operator.
-You may also call us for a "List of Certified Operators" by county and/or the entire state.

 - Send your forms to the address below (information is also available on the SWSO application (pdf)):